Skip to main content

 Reality check: Added 15% waste factor = 0.155 m³.
 Delivery fee = $45.
 Total cost = (0.155 × $380) + $45 = $103.90

 Lesson: The initial calculation underestimated actual costs by about 102%!
 It sounds extreme, but small delivery charges and a bit of waste can nearly double the raw material figure on modest projects.
+This happens more often than you'd think — the delivery fee alone was almost as much as the timber itself.
 Always factor in waste and additional costs.
 On a larger project, the percentage impact of delivery would be smaller, but it never hurts to check.

 7 A Few Notes on Buying and Storing Timber